Looking for the best things to do in Chania at night? You’re in the right place!

 Discover the Old Town Under the Moonlight

 If you want to discover Chania at night, then there is no better option than strolling around the old town.
-Walk through the picturesque narrow alleys and soak in the vibe of this historical place.
+Walk the picturesque narrow alleys and soak in the vibe of this historical place.

 While you enjoy yourself and admire the views, feel free to find the perfect gift for your beloved ones back home.
 There are plenty of souvenir stores available in the area.